Open-Source-Compliance/Sharing-creates-value/CODE_OF_CONDUCT.md

 as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

+## Conflict Resolution

+Conflicts in an open source project can take many forms, from someone having a bad day and using harsh and hurtful language in the issue queue, to more serious instances such as sexist/racist statements or threats of violence, and everything in between.

+If the behavior is threatening or harassing, or for other reasons requires immediate escalation, please see below.

+However, for the vast majority of issues, we aim to empower individuals to first resolve conflicts themselves, asking for help when needed, and only after that fails to escalate further.
+This approach gives people more control over the outcome of their dispute.

+If you are experiencing or witnessing conflict, we ask you to use the following escalation strategy to address the conflict:

+1. Address the perceived conflict directly with those involved, preferably in a real-time medium.
+2. If this fails, get a third party (e.g. a mutual friend, and/or someone with background on the issue, but not involved in the conflict) to intercede.
+3. If you are still unable to resolve the conflict, and you believe it rises to harassment or another code of conduct violation, report it.

+## Reporting Violations

+Violations of the Code of Conduct can be reported to the owner of this repository (ofendt@googlemail.com).
+All complaints will be reviewed, investigated and will be determined whether the Code of Conduct was violated.
+In case the Code of Conduct was violated we will issue an appropriate sanction, possibly including a written warning or expulsion from the project, project sponsored spaces.
+We ask that you make a good-faith effort to resolve your conflict via the conflict resolution policy before submitting a report.

+Violations of the Code of Conduct can occur in any setting, even those unrelated to the project.
+We will only consider complaints have occurred within one year of the report.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the owner of this repository (ofendt@googlemail.com).
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
-Further details of specific enforcement policies may be posted separately.
+If the ownwer of this repository receives a report alleging a violation of the Code of Conduct, he will notify the accused of the report, and provide them an opportunity to discuss the report before a sanction is issued.
+The owner of this repository will do his utmost to keep the reporter anonymous.
+If the act is ongoing (such as someone engaging in harassment), or involves a threat to anyone's safety (e.g. threats of violence), the owner of the repository may issue sanctions without notice.

-Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.
+Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership

 ## Attribution